 6. Ceremony.
 A healthful community engages in ceremony, rites of passage, and expressions of gratitude.
 These range from daily rituals to once-in-a-lifetime events to recognize and honor our human and natural communities.

 7. Shared goals and fate.
 The community is bound by a sense of common purpose.
 The knowledge that all work for the same goal creates unity and inspiration.
 The community is also linked by a common fate.
 Members who have contributed will not be abandoned due to health issues and the like.
 This is not business networking, but caring for each other throughout our lives.
-It also involves some sharing of necessary financial commitments (e.g., property taxes, road maintenance).
+It also involves some sharing of necessary financial commitments (e.g., property taxes, communal propane, road maintenance, etc.)

 8. Village and population.
 The community will only be comprised of a certain number of households that will ensure that the land is not overworked.
 Low population density is a key trait of eco-centered communities and allows for private space when needed.